How To Create A To-Do List In WordPress

-The Benefits Of Using To Do Lists
+To Do Lists – Benefits

-Here are some of the benefits of using to do lists:
+Here are some of the many benefits of using to do lists:

-Reschedule Quickly
+Reschedule Or Reorganize Quickly

 Ensures Accountability

-Cleverness To Do List
+Cleverness To-Do List

 http://wordpress.org/plugins/cleverness-to-do-list/

-Plugin Description
+Description

-Note: the plugin features described below will be discussed in more detail in the tutorial section.
+Note: the features described below are discussed in more detail in the tutorial section.

 Installing The Plugin

-In the Install Plugins screen, type in “cleverness” into the search field and click Enter …
+In the Install Plugins screen, type in “cleverness” into the search field and hit the Enter button on your keyboard …

-Locate the item in the Search Results tab and click Install Now …
+Locate the Cleverness To-Do List plugin in the Search Results area and click Install Now …

-Note: You can also activate the plugin from the Plugins section …
+Note: You can also activate the plugin in the Plugins screen …

-After you have activated the plugin, click on Settings …
+After the plugin has been activated, click on Settings …

 This takes you to the plugin ‘Settings’ page …

-Cleverness To-Do List Plugin Setup
+How To Configure The Cleverness To-Do List Plugin

-- To-Do List Settings – The options in this tab let you specify the plugin’s main settings.
+- To-Do List Settings – Here you can specify the main plugin settings.

-- Advanced Settings – This tab is where you customize to-do lists, assign to-do items to other users and perform database maintenance tasks.
+- Advanced Settings – Here you can customize your To Do lists, assign tasks to other users and perform plugin database maintenance tasks.

-- User Permissions – Here you can set up user permissions and capabilities for Group and Master List types.
+- User Permissions – The options in this section let you configure user permissions and capabilities for Master and Group List types.

-- Import/Export – The options in this section let you export and import to-do plugin and list data settings.
+- Import/Export – This tab is where you can export and import to-do list data and plugin settings.

-Let’s review each of these sections.
+Let’s configure each of these sections.

 To-Do List Settings

-Categories
+To-Do List Categories

-Choose ‘Enabled’ to organize lists into categories, otherwise leave this option set to ‘Disabled’.
+Select ‘Enabled’ to organize your to-do list into categories, otherwise leave this option set to ‘Disabled’.

-Note: When you enable this option, a ‘Categories’ item is added to the To-Do List plugin menu …
+Note: If you enable this option, a ‘Categories’ item is added to the To-Do List menu …

-This allows you to add categories that you can then use to organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …
+This allows you to add categories that you can use to organize your to-do lists (see ‘Plugin Usage’ section further below for more details) …

-You can create ‘public’ and ‘private’ categories for your lists.
+You can set up ‘public’ and ‘private’ categories for your to-do lists.

 List View

-- Individual – Choosing this option allows each user to create and manage their own private to-do list.
+- Individual – Selecting this option allows users to create and manage their own private to-do list.

 Sort Order

-‘Sort Order’ lets you specify how to sort list items.
+‘Sort Order’ lets you specify how to-do list items will be sorted.

-If you choose Alphabetical, ID or Category, ID, Category or Alphabetical options, items will be sorted first by priority.
+If you select Alphabetical, ID or Category, ID, Category or Alphabetical options, items will be first sorted by priority.

 Show Added By

-Note: This setting only applies if ‘List View’ is set to ‘Group’.
+Note: This setting only works when ‘List View’ is set to ‘Group’.

 Show Date Completed

-If this option is enabled, completion dates will display for to-do items.
+If this option is enabled, completion dates will display for to-do tasks.

 Show Deadline

-If this option is enabled, you will be able to specify deadlines for to-do items …
+If this option is enabled, you can specify deadlines for your to-do tasks …

 Show Progress

-If enabled, you can specify task progress indicators for your to-do items …
+Enabling this option lets you specify task progress indicators for your to-do items …

 Show Admin Bar Menu